lyteword/kjv/acts/chapter-19.md

 <sup>18</sup> And many that believed came, and confessed, and shewed their deeds.

-<sup>19</sup> Many of them also which used curious arts brought their books together, and burned them before all men: and they counted the price of them, and found it fifty thousand pieces of silver.
+<sup>19</sup> Many of them also which used curious arts brought their books together, and burned them before all *men*: and they counted the price of them, and found *it* fifty thousand *pieces* of silver.

 <sup>20</sup> So mightily grew the word of God and prevailed.